Suwayomi/Tachidesk-Sorayomi/README.md

 ### Supported Tachidesk versions

-These are the versions of [Tachidesk-Server][tachidesk-server] that Flutter supports.
+These are the versions of [Tachidesk-Server][tachidesk-server] that Tachidesk-Sorayomi supports.

 #### [Release build][release]